locomotivecms/wagon/README.md

-# LocomotiveCMS::Builder
+# LocomotiveCMS::Wagon

-The LocomotiveCMS builder is a site generator for the LocomotiveCMS engine powered by all the efficient and modern HTML development tools (Haml, SASS, Compass, Less).
+The LocomotiveCMS wagon is a site generator for the LocomotiveCMS engine powered by all the efficient and modern HTML development tools (Haml, SASS, Compass, Less).

 (TO BE COMPLETED)